FahimaNoor/Java/README.md

-#This Repository will handle all the java codes
+#Java Repository :)
-that I'll be doing(excluding any java project).
+This Repository will handle all the java codes that I'll be doing(excluding any java project).